Julian Maroun: Career

 In 2017, Maroun was given leading roles in the Logie Award-winning miniseries Romper Stomper (with David Wenham, Lachy Hulme, Sophie Lowe) and the Foxtel/Goalpost series Fighting Season (with Jay Ryan, Ewen Leslie, Kate Mulvany), as well as a supporting role in international feature film Slam opposite Adam Bakri in 2018.

 In 2018, Maroun and Chebatte produced their second short film, Entrenched, starring Maroun and Toby Wallace, about four Australian soldiers in Afghanistan who capture a young boy.

 Maroun appears in the first episode of the first series of the 2019 ABC TV series, Diary of an Uber Driver.

 Maroun appears in Season 2 of Aftertaste.

+In 2024, Maroun appeared in season 3 of ABC drama Total Control (TV series).